 While the costs of each machine are determined by the postage meter supplier, the cost of the postage is determined by the USPS.

-A postal meter can be leased, at the cheaper end, for around $20 month, but this cost covers only the ease only.
+A postage meter can be leased, at the cheaper end, for around $20 month, but this cost covers only the lease only.
 Postage costs are not included and ribbons and inks will need to be replaced.